moveit/moveit.ros.org/_posts/2023-01-12-gsoc-simultaneous-trajectory-execution.md

 - Google
 ---

-This post summarizes my contributions during the [Google Summer of Code 2022](https://summerofcode.withgoogle.com/programs/2022/projects/mpusZVc2).
-I worked on extending the trajectory execution capabilities of MoveIt.
+This post summarizes my contributions during the [Google Summer of Code 2022](https://summerofcode.withgoogle.com/programs/2022/projects/mpusZVc2) where I have extended the trajectory execution capabilities of MoveIt.

 # Motivation